namerose/gensyn-reward/README.md

 ## HOW EASILY UPGRADE YOUR GENSYN REWARD for TROLLING

-## This reward will goes brrr 100000x
+## This reward will goes brrr 100000x or you can decrease the reward by yourself

 ## 📥 Installation